Fairfield railway station, Sydney: Description

 Fairfield Railway Station is accessed from The Crescent to the north.
-The Bus Interchange stands in front of the station between The Crescent and the station buildings.
-At some stage pre-1990 a covered shopping arcade was constructed immediately to the north-west of the station.
-The station is also accessed from the south from Dale Street.
-Flanking the station on both sides to the south are car parking areas.
+The Bus Interchange stands in front of the station, between The Crescent and the station buildings.
+At some point before 1990, a covered shopping arcade was constructed immediately to the northwest of the station.
+The station can also be accessed from the south, via Dale Street.
+Car parking areas flank the station on both sides to the south.
 Across Dale Street is the Fairfield RSL complex.